One World Trade Center is the main building of the rebuilt World Trade Center Complex in Lower Manhattan, New York City.

 – One World Explorer iPad experience (if you opt to upgrade)

-If you buy this ticket, do remember to check for a change in timings (if any) before your visit.
+If you buy this ticket, do remember to check for a change in open timings (if any) before your visit.

 This One World Observatory ticket’s price is USD 72.95.
 This one price applies to everybody above five years of age.